Maasai Girls Rescue Center FAQ

 Is my donation tax deductible?

-Yes, Maasai Girls Rescue Center, Inc. is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
+Yes, Maasai Girls Rescue Center, Inc. is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the U.S. Internal Revenue Code.
 Donations are tax-deductible as allowed by USA law.
-When you donate, a donation receipt will be emailed to you for your records.
+A donation receipt will be emailed to you for your records upon donation.

 Child Sponsorships